-- To continue to assay plant and soil samples, provided by TACF members, for species of Phytophthora, so we can identify where these plant pathogens are located in chestnut- growing sites and potential chestnut-growing sites in the eastern U.S.; then, culture and maintain representative isolates of Phytophthora spp. from chestnut-growing sites for future studies - 2.
-Complete an evaluation of commercially available fungicides that target Oomycetes for efficacy against Phytophthora root rot on American chestnut seedlings - 3.
-Determine when during the first 24 hours of exposure to zoospores of P. cinnamomi this pathogen establishes infection on American chestnut seedlings - 4.
-Identify and supply isolates recovered and stored in Goal 1 (above) for use in the annual TACF P. cinnamomi resistance screening experiment at the Resistance Screening Center (RSC) at USDA Forest Service Bent Creek Experimental Forest in Asheville, NC; then, assist with inoculating ad scoring hybrid chestnut seedlings in spring and fall, respectively, during the year
+- 1. To continue to assay plant and soil samples, provided by TACF members, for species of Phytophthora, so we can identify where these plant pathogens are located in chestnut-growing and potential chestnut-growing sites in the eastern U.S.; then, culture and maintain representative isolates of Phytophthora spp. for future studies - 2.
+In 2021, we began a project to identify genes involved in resistance to P. cinnamomi by inoculating both American and Chinese chestnut seedlings with zoospores of P. cinnamomi and then removing seedlings at four time points after inoculation: 3, 6, 12, and 24 h.
+We also isolated from seedling roots and fixed roots for microscopic examination to determine

+- pathogen ingress at these same time points.
+Data still need to be collected, analyzed, and summarized, so we will work with our collaborators to complete this project. - 3.
+Identify and supply isolates recovered and stored in Goal 1 (above) for use in the annual TACF P. cinnamomi resistance screening experiment at the Resistance Screening Center (RSC) at USDA Forest Service Bent Creek Experimental Forest in Asheville, NC; then, assist with inoculating ad scoring hybrid chestnut seedlings in spring and fall, respectively, during the year.